muzoaru4github/Calculator/README.md

 - **EAFP** assumes the operation will succeed and catches exceptions if they occur.

 Both paradigms have their use cases.
 LBYL can be more readable and avoid the cost of handling exceptions, but it may result in more checks.
 EAFP can lead to cleaner and more straightforward code, especially in cases where errors are expected to be rare and the cost of handling exceptions is low.

-Add readme.md file and add 3-5 min video demonstration of using the calculator and running commands (producing calculations)

-Submit a link to your repository to Canvas.

-Keep your repository private while working on it, so people don't copy your work.
-Make the repository public within a day of the project being due, so we can grade it.

-Reminder keep GitHub actions open